RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Related Work

-Very recently, in order to reduce the time and the required experience in the network design, Genetic U-Net\cite{9535112} first applied the evolutionary neural architecture search (NAS) to retinal vessel segmentation and achieved an excellent improvement with a compact network structure.
-Besides, DE-DCGCN-EE\cite{9714302} constructed a dynamic-channel graph CNN with dual encoders and edge enhancement, which alleviates the loss of the edge information and utilizes topological relations in feature maps.
-LIOT\cite{shi2022local} further improved the generalization of Iter-Net with a novel imaging preprocess, which yet is certainly sensitive to curvilinear structures and invariant to contrast perturbation.
+Very recently, to reduce the time and the required experience in the network design, Genetic U-Net~\cite{9535112} first applied the evolutionary neural architecture search (NAS) to retinal vessel segmentation and achieved an excellent improvement with a compact network structure.
+Besides, DE-DCGCN-EE~\cite{9714302} constructed a dynamic-channel graph convolution network with dual encoders and edge enhancement, which alleviates the loss of edge information and utilizes topological relations in feature maps.
+LIOT~\cite{shi2022local} proposed a novel imaging preprocessing, which is more sensitive to curvilinear structures and invariant to contrast perturbation.
+For the better connectivity of segmented vessels, FR-UNet~\cite{liu2022full} proposed a dual-threshold iterative algorithm to perform segmentation gradually.
+Compared with CNNs, SwinUnet~\cite{cao2022swin} constructed a U-shaped prue Transformer-based network to model global and long-range information of medical images.
+To explore and enhance the correlations between the global and local context for better feature extraction, MISSFormer~\cite{huang2022missformer} proposed a novel position-free Transformer with a redesigned encoder-decoder structure.

-In this study, different from the previous methods, we don't change network architectures, but merely replace the traditional convolution in U-Net and Iter-Net with our proposed FRS-Conv.
-With the most basic network architecture and training strategy, FRS-Nets have achieved state-of-the-art performance in both accuracy and generalization.
+In this study, different from the previous methods, we do not change network architectures, but merely replace the traditional convolution filters in U-Net and Iter-Net with our proposed RSF-Conv.
+With basic network architectures and training strategies, RSF-Conv has achieved high pixel-level accuracy and remarkable generalization.